top of page

 The Mantel That Rose from the Storm: The Biltmore Forest Mantel Story

-When Hurricane Helene swept through Western North Carolina, it left behind more than devastation—it left opportunity.
+Updated February 13, 2026 When Hurricane Helene swept through Western North Carolina, it left behind more than devastation—it left opportunity.
 Among the 821,906 acres of damaged forestland and countless fallen trees lay the seeds of transformation.
 This is the story of one tree's remarkable journey from Biltmore Forest to Town Hall hearth.
-A Vision Takes Root In the aftermath of Helene, while communities grappled with the storm's $59.6 billion impact, Liisa Andreassen of Echoes of the Forest walked a
+A Vision Takes Root In the aftermath of Helene, while communities grappled with the storm's $59.6 billion impact, Liisa Andreassen of Ech

 A Collaborative Brew Born from Hurricane Helene